 Advanced Field Options

 Advanced Field Options offer even more customization settings for your fields.
 To locate these, you’ll need to click on the Advanced tab.

 Selecting a Field Size

 Most fields will include an option to change the field size, which can be super useful when customizing the appearance of your forms.

 If this option is available for the type of field you’re editing, you’ll see a Field Size dropdown.
 Options will include Small, Medium, and Large.

 In most cases, the Field Size will determine the width of the field within your form.

-However, there’s one exception.
-For Paragraph Text fields, the Field Size will set the height of the input area.
+However, there’s an exception for 2 fields.
+For Paragraph Text and Rich Text fields, the Field Size will set the height of the input area.

 Note: If you’d like to place more than one field in the same row, please see our tutorial on multi-column form layouts.